Jayant-Projects/Health_Care_Data_Analysis/README.md

 1. This dashboard provides an overview of the current status of the waiting lists, highlighting key metrics such as the latest month’s waiting list size (709K) and a year-over-year comparison (640K last year).

-2. A donut chart visualizes the breakdown of patients by case type, showing that Outpatients constitute 72.49% of the total waiting list, Day Cases account for 16.89%, and Inpatients make up 10.62%.
+2. A doughnut chart visualizes the breakdown of patients by case type, showing that Outpatients constitute 72.49% of the total waiting list, Day Cases account for 16.89%, and Inpatients make up 10.62%.

 3. A line graph illustrates historical trends in waiting lists for Inpatient and Day Case categories, revealing a steady increase from 2018, with significant spikes around early to mid-2020.

-4. Specialty-specific insights were provided through a breakdown of average waiting lists by specialty, identifying Accident & Emergency, Paediatric Cardiology, and Paediatric Orthopaedics as key areas with high wait times.
+4. Specialty-specific insights were provided through a breakdown of average waiting lists by speciality, identifying Accident & Emergency, Paediatric Cardiology, and Paediatric Orthopaedics as key areas with high wait times.

 5. An age profile bar chart highlighted that adults (18+ Months) face the longest waiting times, while younger patients generally experience shorter waits, suggesting prioritization differences.